mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 #### Paint over a blend

 A nice way to recover from over worked blends is by [applying layers of watercolor]({{ site.url }}{% post_url /mastering-paper/2014-02-09-basics %}#glazes "painting glazes with Paper") on top.
 This helps restore balance by upping the texture and downplaying the *airbrushed* look.
-Thoughtfully placed pencil strokes can also have the same effect with the right color selection.
+Thoughtfully placed pencil strokes can also have the same effect when combined with the right color.

 <figure>
   <a href="{{ site.url }}/images/pencil-53-blend-recovery-lg.jpg"><img src="{{ site.url }}/images/pencil-53-blend-recovery-900.jpg" alt="watercolor glazed over a blend"></a>
-  <figcaption>Bring some life back to aggressive blurs by adding texture with pencil or watercolor strokes.</figcaption>
+  <figcaption>Bring some life back to aggressive blurs by adding texture with sketch or watercolor strokes.</figcaption>
 </figure>

 #### Feather touches